The Story Begins Here with Chapter – 1.

-The probes flew from us to cross over Muvuru-3’s northen pole.
-We slipped into orbit well out of range of the plateau’s surface-to-orbit defenses.
+The probes flew from us to cross over Muvuru-3’s northern pole.
+We then slipped into orbit well out of range of the plateau’s surface-to-orbit defenses.

-Once planetside, the tanks rolled out of their cages and Martel’s Marauders began the sixty-two kilometer advance on the pirate base.
-Their escort Halberds, Spontoons and Hussars advanced with them, hugging the surface, just a few meters above the two tank-wide column.
+Once planetside, the tanks rolled out of their cages and Martel’s Marauders began the seventy-one kilometer advance on the pirate base.
+Their escort Halberds, Spontoons and Hussars advanced with them, hugging the surface, just a few meters above the two tank columns.

 As we approached our landing zone, the King Alfred pulled into synchronous orbit over the mesa and opened up with her ventral batteries.
-The Santo Colombo and El Cid stayed in orbit, assisting the King Alfred with point defence fire.
-The Imperial frigate’s bombarment began a steady drain of the enemy’s formidable shields as well as played havoc with their targeting computers.
+The Imperial frigate’s bombardment began a steady drain of the enemy’s formidable shields as well as played havoc with their targeting computers.

-Half a klick to our north, two companies of Austros troopers debarked from their Hussars.
+Half a klick to our north, the battalion of Austros troopers debarked from their Hussars.
 The crew of the wounded Hussar came out as well to inspect the damage to her starboard wing.
 I focused on the scene and ordered my armor computer to ratchet up my visor’s magnification.

 The wing did not look good.

-“It’s swiss cheese down there but Negative on wyrm activity in our immediate area,” Corporal Daniel Simmons relayed the findings of the rovers’ scans to the company.
+“It’s swiss cheese down there but negative on wyrm activity in our immediate area,” 1st platoon’s Corporal Daniel Simmons relayed the findings of the rovers’ scans to the company.

 “You hear that Shoji,” Sergeant Hayes announced over the comms.
 “It’s still safe for you to smile.”